rjgao1/tweety_pipe/README.md

 Now open a browser and go to `0.0.0.0:5050`,  and you should be able to see a bargraph starts to move as time goes.
 You can mostly tell what's been trending on Twitter after a few minutes!

+The second component of this project is

+## monitor
+This component produces a line graph that represents the change of positive and negative words posted on Twitter over time.
+It streams tweets and processes and calculates the number of positive and negative words in real-time.

+It is composed of a Kafka producer and a Spark processor.

+The Kafka producer uses tweepy to stream live tweets and produce tweets to Kafka topic "twitterStream".
+The Spark processor then consumes from that topic in real-time, calculates the numbers of positive and negative words.
+After termination, it produces a linegraph of the change of numbers of positive and negative words over time.

+Some features of this component are not finished yet, so I don't want to put out a tutorial for how to use it just yet.